liuchunhao/aigo-ml-final-tsmc/README.md

 # aigo-ml-final-tsmc
-A project using ML algorithm to predict TSMC stock price
+Using ML algorithm to predict TSMC stock price